 The jury’s out on cufflinks with just the brand name on, equally belts.
 This is a personal thing for you to reckon with.
 For us, cufflinks with a design that complements your outfit is most important.
 The same is true of the belt; that it’s the right colour, not too big or wide, and not too big a fastener.

 Sometimes though it might be your whole outfit is without any kind of brand insignia.
-When wearing cufflinks it’s invariably when you’re formally dressed, and so any type of branding is by the very nature of formal codes at an absolute minimum, if not a complete no-no. So something like a branded pair of cufflinks or branded belt might be one small thing that you wish to use to say from where you’ve pieced together your wardrobe; or that you’re a brand kinda guy, and while the brand of your suit or shirt aren’t visible, this is my way of telling you.
-All that said just contemplate: when your outfit and how you wear it should be speaking for itself, you have the name of someone else written on you.
+When wearing cufflinks it’s invariably when you’re formally dressed, and so any type of branding is by the very nature of formal codes at an absolute minimum, if not a complete no-no. So something like a branded pair of cufflinks or branded belt might be one small thing that you wish to use to say that you’re a brand kinda guy.
+With that said just contemplate: when your outfit and how you wear it should be speaking for itself, you have the name of someone else written on you.

 There comes a time in almost every man’s sartorial life when he will embrace the polo shirt.
 It’s a shirt for everyman, like the humble t-shirt.
 Day or night, semi-formal or casual; it extends itself across any number of social occasions and transcends fashion.